kunnoh/Sys-Admin/linux/Users & groups.md

 3. restart ssh daemon `systemctl restart sshd`

 #### Password-less SSH
-use keys for authentication.
+use certifications keys for authentication.
-1. generate the needed keys. public and private keys.
+- generate the needed keys. public and private keys.

 ```sh
 ssh-keygen
 ```

-2. copy public key generated to the host you want to login to.
+- copy public key generated to the host you want to login to.

 ```sh
 ssh-copy-id dere@kapp02
 ```

-3. now you try and login.
+- now you try and login.

 ```sh
 ssh dere@kapp02
 ```

 #### Access control list